Skip to content

 • A high guarantee of accuracy.
 If they won’t guarantee at least a 99% accuracy rate, you don’t want to hire them.

 • They have high security standards.
-Look for agencies who are CJIS compliance and can inform you about their encryption and security practices.
+Look for agencies who are CJIS compliant and can inform you about their encryption and security practices.
 If they won’t answer any questions about how they can protect you, move on to someone else.

 • They have clear contracts and insurance.
 They should have insurance that protects both them and you, and clear contracts that detail the scope of the work and what’s expected from both parties.
 Do they have cyber liability and general liability insurance policies?